Chair-for-Security-Engineering/VERICA/README.md

 # VERICA - Verification of Combined Attacks

 This repository contains the source code for the paper [*VERICA - Verification of Combined Attacks Automated formal verification of security against simultaneous information leakage and tampering*](https://eprint.iacr.org/2022/484.pdf).
 Additionally, we extended the functionalities of VERICA with respect to combined composability notions in [*CINI MINIS: Domain Isolation for Fault and Combined Security*](https://eprint.iacr.org/2022/1131.pdf) which we revisited in [*Combined Private Circuits - Combined Security Refurbished*](https://eprint.iacr.org/2023/1341.pdf) due to some flaws in the gadgets and verification strategy.
+Moreover, the repository contains the source code for the paper [*Quantitative Fault Injection Analysis*](https://eprint.iacr.org/2023/1722.pdf).

 ## 1. Features